purpleprotocol/purplecoin/ROADMAP.md

     - [x] OP `0x09` ChainTimestamp - Pushes the current timestamp of the chain onto the stack as a `Signed64`
     - [x] OP `0x0a` IsCoinbase - Pushes `1` as an `Signed8` onto the stack if the current input is a coinbase otherwise pushes `0`
     - [x] OP `0x0b` PrevBlockHash - Pushes the previous block hash onto the stack as a `Hash256`
+    - [x] OP `0x0c` NetworkName - Pushes the network name as a `Unsigned8Array` to the top of the stack.
     - [x] OP `0x0d` RandomHash160Var - Pushes a random `Hash160` onto the stack
     - [x] OP `0x0e` RandomHash256Var - Pushes a random `Hash256` onto the stack
     - [x] OP `0x0f` RandomHash512Var - Pushes a random `Hash512` onto the stack